U.N. shuttle diplomacy aims to avert assault on vital Yemen port

 “We are, at the present moment, in intense consultation,” Guterres told reporters on Monday.
 “I hope that it will be possible to avoid a battle for Hodeidah.”

-Correspondence sent from European donor governments to NGOs in Yemen on Saturday warned that “a military assault now looks imminent”, according to the text of the correspondence seen by Reuters.
+Correspondence sent from European donor governments to aid groups in Yemen on Saturday warned that “a military assault now looks imminent,” according to the text of the correspondence seen by Reuters.

-“The Emiratis have informed us today that they will now give a 3-day grace period for the UN (and their partners) to leave the city.”
+“The Emiratis have informed us today that they will now give a 3-day grace period for the UN (and their partners) to leave the city,” it said.

+A Western diplomat confirmed a “72 hour grace period where they (Emiratis) can guarantee they won’t move,” which began on Saturday.

+When asked about the three-day deadline to NGOs, Saudi-led coalition spokesman Turki al-Malki said at a news conference in Riyadh: “We are working through open and continuous channels with the U.N. envoy to give a chance for a political solution.”

 The United Nations relocated members of its international staff from Hodeidah on Monday.